Rachel Ward (mathematician): Research

+Ward is known for her work across a wide variety of applied math areas including image processing, compressed sensing, and stochastic and adaptive gradient descent.
+Ward also worked on a project funded by the Department of Defense, with faculty from UT Austin's College of Natural Sciences and Cockrell School, to develop unmanned aerial vehicles.

 Awards and honors

-Rachel Ward was awarded an Alfred P. Sloan Research Fellowship in Mathematics in 2012.
+Ward was awarded an Alfred P. Sloan Research Fellowship in Mathematics in 2012.

-Rachel Ward and Deanna Needell received the IMA Prize in Mathematics and Applications in 2016.
-Rachel Ward is an invited speaker at the 2022 International Congress of Mathematicians.
+Ward and Deanna Needell received the IMA Prize in Mathematics and Applications in 2016.
+In 2020, Ward was named as a Simons Fellow.
+Ward was an invited speaker at the 2022 International Congress of Mathematicians.